aswinawien/tour-guide/README.md

 # tour-guide
-tour guide app for practice
+tour guide app for practice, practicing activities and fragments